Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 If the diving team exits the wreck missing a diver, they will have wasted critical time and also lost the ‘last point’ where the team was united – which makes a potential search far greater in scale.

 To operate safely in low or zero visibility, it is critical that divers have instinctive-level skills and are not prone to claustrophobia.
-As wreck divers may train differently (different procedures, signals, etc) for wreck diving, it is important that wreck contingency plans and drills are discussed and agreed upon prior to the dive.
+As wreck divers may train differently (different procedures, signals, etc) for wreck diving, it is important that wreck contingency plans and drills are discussed and agreed upon before the dive.

 ‘SOAL’ Protocol for Silt-Outs